 |Science Expedition||Ages 9+||solve a mystery using science|

+When we did move back to the U.S., I knew it was time to subscribe.
 I opted for the World Explorer subscription because of my kids’ ages, personal interests, and this website.

-Because I knew I was going to review them, I actually waited until I received a few packages before really examining them.
+Because I knew I was going to review Little Passports, I actually waited until I received a few packages before really examining them.
 I wanted to check out the quality consistency.
 I didn’t want to encourage or discourage a subscription based on one mailing.
 So, this is what happened when I received the first box.

 - An introduction letter from Sam & Sofia, the kids who will be sending us packages as they travel around the world.
 Each package we receive afterward includes a letter from the kids talking about their adventures.